FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `notify_on_success` sends a message to the top level defined `slack_channel` if this task succeeds.

 `timeout` sets the timeout for task.
 If a command does not finish within this timeframe the task will fail.

+`vars` is a hash map of Docker build-time variables.
+These will be available as environment variables during the Docker build.

 Example using the [Halfpipe Private Registry](/docker-registry/) - username and password are not required.